 - Public transportation.

 When you call Cellino Law, our car accident lawyers in Manhattan will review your case carefully to determine the at-fault party.
-After carefully reviewing your case, they will aid you in seeking the proper compensation from all parties who are at fault.
+After carefully reviewing your bicycle accident case, they will aid you in seeking the proper compensation from all parties who are at fault.
 In this fashion, they can help to maximize the monetary amount received for any damages or injuries.